Make your own Honors Course

 If you could create a class what would it be?
 What is it that you would like to study?

-The University Honors Program invites all Honors students to propose course topics for a UHON seminar for Fall 2020 and Spring 2021.
+The University Honors Program invites all Honors students to propose course topics for a UHON seminar for Fall and Spring semesters each year.

 We are looking for proposals that: